 I am an undergraduate at Amherst College and I received my IB Diploma from the International Academy.
 I have been tutoring students in math, chemistry, ACT preparation, writing (including college application essays and IB Extended Essay), language arts, and cello performance since my first year of high school.
 In college, I work for Reader to Reader Inc, a non-profit organization dedicated to improving literacy in low-income minority students from Western MA.
 My teaching style is patient and straightforward.
 I believe that all students are intelligent and many of them overthink material when taught in classrooms where their individual needs are not met.
 I utilize individualized, accessible, and example-based methods to help students achieve their learning goals.
 Education has been important to me for all of my life; it is how I empower myself to reach success, and I hope to pass that on to my students as my own mentors and tutors have done for me.

-Amherst College - BA, Sociology
+Undergraduate Degree: Amherst College - Bachelor in Arts, Sociology

 ACT Composite: 34